 When it might make sense to use a HELOC

 Though a HELOC can be used for almost anything, there are some situations in which using a HELOC is particularly advantageous, such as:

 When interest rates are low or declining

+Most HELOCs have variable interest rates, which means that they fluctuate depending on the underlying federal funds rate.
+This makes HELOCs particularly beneficial during periods of low or declining rates.
 But low rates today don’t necessarily mean low rates throughout the life of the HELOC.
-It’s important to think about how rising rates might impact your ability to repay the debt.
-Consider the maximum possible interest rate (which should be disclosed in your paperwork) before borrowing.
+It’s important to think about how rising interest rates might impact your ability to repay the debt.
+It’s a good idea to consider the maximum possible interest rate (which should be disclosed in your paperwork) before borrowing.